Committee shares new facilities plan with Poland school board

 “We as a committee recommend that we would be part of the process going from pre-bond all the way through construction and final completion,” said Hann.

-Superintendent David Janofa said that he is in the process of collecting quotes for the building renovations.
+Superintendent David Janofa said he is in the process of collecting quotes for the building renovations.

 Subscribe Today